CptPalindrome/HonBot/README.md

 - Shorthand for "coin flip," this command is for whenever you can't decide on a binary choice, like whether McDonalds should be called McDoogles or MacDonlads.

-### cfsim

-- Similarly, this is "coin flip simulation".
-This will run a bunch of coin flip trials (up to 10,000).

-- If no parameter is entered after the command (i.e. h.cfsim 3000), it will simply default to 100 trials.
-Don't use commas in your numbers.
-It won't work.

 ### gandhi (#)

 - Honbar spouts a *totally real* Gandhi quote.